JablonskaAleksandra/Currency-converter/README.md

 ### 💭 Conclusions for future projects

 I would like to improve my JavaScript coding skills.
-In theory, the option to change the background and hide the page seemed simple, but practically it took me time to achieve the desired effect and proved more difficult than I thought.
+As in the previous project, writing the code, which is intended to convert currencies, turned out to be more difficult than I expected.
+There are many solutions.
+I tried to make my code readable and as short as possible.
+I spent few hours analyzing it, trying to transform it according to the recommendations from the course.
+This gave me a better understanding of JavaScript and I hope to do the next project with more ease.

 ### This is the first issue:
 ```
-kod tutaj
+form.addEventListener("submit", (event) => {
+    event.preventDefault();

+    const amount = formAmount.value;
+    const currency = formValue.value;
+    let result = formResult.value;

+    switch (currency) {
+        case "EUR":
+            result = amount * EUR;
+            break;
+        case "GBP":
+            result = amount * GBP;
+            break;
+        case "USD":
+            result = amount * USD;
+            break;
+        case "CHF":
+            result = amount * CHF;
+            break;
+    };
 ```

-I had trouble understanding the syntax of the language and could not use the right phrases to make the function work properly.
+When writing the code that will enable currency conversion, I had a problem with the proper use of the switch statement.
+After consulting with mentors and the community on the course, I was able to improve the code and achieve the desired result.
+Later in the course, when the task was to convert the code, I wanted to result to be obtained by use "return", without having to type break.
+Unfortunately, despite reinforcing the course materials, the code did not work as expected, so I went back to the old solution, reorganizing the code and improving according to the rest of the instructions.
+I am hopeful that the programming in future projects will prove more effective.

 ### ✅ Project Status